Leptospirosis, also called Weil's disease, is an infection you can get from animals, soil or water. It's rare in the UK.

 Urgent advice: Ask for an urgent GP appointment or get help from NHS 111 if you have:

 Leptospirosis can often be treated by your GP.
 You'll usually be given antibiotic tablets to treat the infection.
 Most people recover in a few days or weeks.

 It's important to finish the course of antibiotics, even if you start to feel better.

-If you have a more serious infection, you may need to be treated in hospital.
+If you have severe symptoms, you may need to be treated in hospital.

 How to avoid getting leptospirosis

-Leptospirosis is rare, especially in the UK.
-You're more at risk if you do lots of outdoor activities (especially while abroad) or work with animals or animal parts.
+Leptospirosis is rare in the UK.
+You have a higher chance of getting it if you do outdoor activities like water sports (especially while abroad in tropical areas), or you work with animals or animal parts.

-- check your dog is vaccinated against leptospirosis (there isn't a vaccine for people)
+check your dog is vaccinated against leptospirosis (there is no vaccine for people)

-do not drink water from places like rivers, canals or lakes that hasn't been boiled
+do not drink water from places like rivers, canals or lakes – always boil or treat it first